Irritable Bowel Syndrome: In Depth

 - A 2011 NCCIH-supported clinical trial (which was in the 2013 review) of 75 women with IBS showed that mindfulness training may decrease the severity of IBS symptoms, including psychological distress, compared to attending a support group.
 The benefits lasted for at least 3 months after the training ended.

 - Yoga.
 In a small 2014 NCCIH-supported study, young adults (18 to 26 years old) reported generally feeling better and having less pain, constipation, and nausea after completing a series of yoga classes, compared with a waitlist control group.
 They were still feeling better at the study’s 2-month followup.

 - There’s too little evidence to draw conclusions about the effectiveness of meditation, relaxation training, and reflexology for IBS.

 In a 2008 clinical trial on placebos, 262 adults with IBS were given simulated acupuncture, simulated acupuncture with added positive attention from the health practitioners, or no intervention.
 None of the groups received actual acupuncture.
 The group that received the added positive attention improved the most, and the simulated acupuncture group fared better than the group who received no intervention.

-Normally, researchers tell study participants that they'll receive either a placebo or the treatment being tested, but they won't know which they received until after the study.
-However, in a 2010 study, funded in part by NCCIH, which tested the placebo effect, the researchers told half of the members of a group of 80 IBS patients that that they were getting a placebo and that placebos have been shown to help patients.
-The others received no intervention.
-The practitioner interacted with the participants in both groups a similar amount.
-The placebo recipients' symptoms improved more than those of the no-treatment group.
+Normally, researchers tell study participants that they’ll receive either a placebo or the treatment being tested, but they won’t know which they received until after the study.
+However, in a 2010 study, funded in part by NCCIH, researchers told 40 people with IBS that they were getting a placebo and that placebos have been shown to help people.
+The other 40 received no intervention.
+Members of both groups had teh same amount of patient-practitioner interaction.
+People given the placebo showed greater improvement than those given no treatment.